 The MIHF issues an MIH_Net_Group_Manipulate.indication described in 7.4.32.2 to the MIH User.
 The GroupStatus field must be “Join operation successful” (0).
 The procedure of command processing terminates.

-The MIHF checks whether the TargetIdentifier has already been registered or not in the Group Membership Information Base.
-If it has been, go to Step p) [Leave].
+The MIHF checks whether a TargetIdentifier in the Group Identifier TLV has already been registered or not in the Group Membership Information Base.
+If it has been, go to Step o)[Leave].
 Otherwise, the MIHF terminates the procedure of command processing.

-[Leave] The MIHF finds the transport address recorded on the same row as the TargetIdentifier obtained in Step f) and the MIHF stops listening to it.
+[Leave] The MIHF finds the transport address recorded on the same row as the TargetIdentifier and the MIHF stops listening to it.
 The MIHF removes the row that has the TargetIdentifier.

 The MIHF throws an MIH_Net_Group_Manipulate.indication described in 7.4.32.2 to the MIH User.
 The GroupStatus field must be “Leave operation successful” (3).
 The procedure of command processing terminates.

-Figure 42 summarizes the steps followed by the MIHF on the MN upon reception of an MIH_Net_Group_Manipulation indication or .
+Figure 42 summarizes the steps followed by the MIHF on the MN/PoS upon reception of an MIH_Net_Group_Manipulation indication or request message, after reassembling fragments if any.

 —Summary of steps performed by the recipient MIHF